Before you get started, watch How Do I Apply to IU Bloomington? It’s a quick look at your important next steps.

 IU Bloomington requires scores from the SAT and/or ACT; your scores must be sent directly from the testing agencies.
 We superscore, so make sure you send us all your scores.
-Please note that for the SAT, we will superscore within the old SAT and the new SAT, but not between the two tests.
 IU Bloomington does not require the writing section of either test.

-In fall 2015, the middle 50 percent range of SAT scores for admitted freshmen was 1110–1290 (critical reading and math only), and the middle 50 percent range of ACT scores was 25–31.
+For fall 2018, the middle 50 percent range of SAT scores (math and evidence-based reading and writing) for admitted freshmen was 1180–1370.
+The middle 50 percent range for the ACT composite was 25–31.

-The IU-specific essay that you submit as part of your application—it will be the same essay question regardless of which platform you choose—will also be considered during the review process.
+The IU-specific essay that you submit as part of your application will be the same essay question regardless of which platform you choose.
+If you are applying through the Common Application, this essay is called the Writing Supplement for IU Bloomington.
 In 200–400 words, you’ll be asked to describe your academic and career plans and any special interest (for example, undergraduate research, academic interests, leadership opportunities, etc.) that you are eager to pursue as an undergraduate at Indiana University.
 Also, if you encountered any unusual circumstances, challenges, or obstacles in pursuit of your education, you may share those experiences and how you overcame them.
 Please note that this essay may be used for scholarship consideration.